nils-braun/dask-sql-k8s-deployment/README.md

 in the presto tab.
 Please note, that the first access to the server triggers some initialization, which might take a couple of seconds.

+If the `dask-sql` pod is constantly restarting and not getting into running state and the log is stuck at

+    Solving environment: ...working... failed with initial frozen solve.
+Retrying with flexible solve.

+try to increase the number `dask_sql.probeDelay` in `dask-sql/values.yaml`.

 Now, you can query the data.
 For example, try the following query: